jacksonk-price/akc_scraper/README.md

-# breed_scraper
+# akc_scraper

-Ruby scripts that use Selenium to collect information on dog breeds from the [American Kennel Club](https://www.akc.org/).
+Ruby scripts that use Selenium to collect information on 280+ dog breeds from the [American Kennel Club](https://www.akc.org/).

 ### Prerequisites